-Self-employed health insurance, local to Durham.
+Self-employed health insurance, local to Durham, North Carolina.

 Marketplace plans, supplemental coverage, and ICHRA strategies for Durham County residents — handled by an independent agent.